shreyarg6/TipCalculator/README.md

 # TipCalculator

-Using this you can calculate the tip fo the next outing!
+Using this simple code you can calculate the tip for your next outing!